 For centuries Yemen was the centre of civilisation and wealth in which various tribes ruled and lived in happiness.
 They were blessed with the abundance of sustenance such as fruits and plants, etc. The land later benefited from ancient and modern trade routes in which it controlled the supply of commodities such as textiles, myrrh, spices, coffee, and honey.
 In Yemen’s eastern region in particular caravan towns developed into settlements – the most famous example of which is at Shibam, a UNESCO World Heritage Site which remains preserved just as it existed 600 years ago.

-The population of Yemen face many challenges in their daily lives.
+The population in Yemen face many challenges every day of their lives.